23117129/Smart-Provider-Credentialing-Analytics-Platform/README.md

 ### Quick Demo with Sample Data
 1. Start the application
-2. Click "🚀 Load Sample Dataset" in the sidebar
+2. Click "Load Sample Dataset" in the sidebar
 3. Explore the interactive dashboard and charts
 4. Try AI-powered queries like:
    - "How many providers have expired licenses?"